privacy-scaling-explorations/sonobe/README.md

 - [Circom](https://github.com/iden3/circom), iden3, 0Kims Association

 ## Usage

+### Folding Schemes introduction
+[introductory text here]

+- https://youtu.be/IzLTpKWt-yg?t=6367 , where [Carlos Pérez](https://twitter.com/CPerezz19) overviews the features of folding schemes and what can be build with them.

 ### Overview
 Suppose that the user inputs a circuit that follows the IVC structure, chooses which Folding Scheme to use (eg. Nova), and which Decider (eg. Spartan over Pasta curve).